openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 The demo workflow is the following:

-The demo firstly reads an image and perform the preprocessing such as resize, normalization and padding.
-Then after loading model to the IEPlugin, the inference will start.
+The demo first reads an image and performs the preprocessing such as resize and padding.
+Then after loading model to the plugin, the inference will start.
 After decoding the returned indexes into chars, the demo will display the predicted text.

 ### Installation and dependencies

 The demo depends on:
-- OpenVINO library (2019R3.1 or newer)
-- Python (3.5+, which is supported by OpenVINO)
 - opencv-python
 - numpy